subhashgunda/pcf-automation/README.md

 * input variables for *pcf-config.yml*
     - *option.clean* - if set to "1" then the scripts and config workspace folders will be deleted and refreshed
+    - *test-run* - If '1' then the commands to be run will be echoed but not executed.
     - *option.opsman-password* - the OpsManager admin user's password
     - *option.opsman-key* - the encryption key required to unlock OpsManager after reboot
     - *option.ldap-bind-password* - the LDAP password if users are sourced from an LDAP backend